Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Large-scale gas kinematics in H 1 and O 6

 In addition, we also show the constant-\Nh\ model curves in Figure \ref{fig:h1_Nb}, where $b_{\rm HI}$ decreases with increasing $N_{\rm HI}$.
 This is understood from the expectation that a higher \nh\ is needed to produce an increased \Nhi\ while \Nh\ is held fixed, resulting in a reduced path length and a reduced \bnt.
 When $\Nhi$ approaches the total $\Nh$ in a predominantly neutral gas, the required $\nh$ can be high ($\log\,\nh/\cmjjj\!>\!0$), leading to a lower $\Tpie$ and consequently a sharp decline in the thermal line width and in the expected $b_{\rm HI}$ at $\Nhi\!=\!\Nh$.

 Comparisons between observations and expectations from the kinematic model indicate that the observed $\Nhi$-$b_{\rm HI}$ relation is best reproduced by the constant-\Nh\ models.
 In particular, a lower bound of $\log\,\Nh/\cmjj\!\approx\!17$ is consistently found across all samples \citepalias[see e.g.,][for discussions]{Chen2023}, which may reflect the characteristic cooling scale of multiphase gas \citep[see e.g.,][]{McCourt2018, Gronke2020, Liang:2020}.
-We also identify a tentative upper bound at $\log \Nh/\cmjj \approx 18.5$--$19.0$, which may be explained by fragmentation induced by turbulent motions or by the survey's focus on CGM (as opposed to IGM) absorbers in the vicinities of known galaxies.
-In particular, for gas density as low as $\nh=10^{-5}\,\cmjjj$, reaching beyond $\Nh=10^{19}\,\cmjj$ would require a path length of $\approx 300$ kpc, exceeding the typical size of dark matter halos around Milky-Way-like, $L_*$ galaxies.
-At the same time, some absorbers exhibit higher column densities, $\log \Nh/\cmjj \gtrsim 19$ in the inner halo, possibly tracing the interface between the interstellar medium and CGM \citep[e.g.,][]{Wang2025}.
+We also identify a tentative upper bound at $\log \Nh/\cmjj \approx 18.5$--$19.0$, which may be explained by dynamical processes that suppress the survival of large coherent structures in the CGM environment (see e.g., \citealt{Keres2009}).
+However, the physical explanations remain highly uncertain and require further investigation in future studies.
+At the same time, some absorbers exhibit high column densities and broad line widths, $\log \Nhi/\cmjj \gtrsim 19$ and $b>20~ \kms$ in the inner halo.
+These components may be unresolved multiple components under FUSE or {\it HST}/COS resolution and/or possibly trace the interface between the interstellar medium and CGM \citep[e.g.,][]{Wang2025}.